golincode/guides/bug-report.md

 The details of the computer, browser, etc. that the person is experiencing this in, or any other details about their setup.

 For websites, this should be a pdf report from [Support Details](http://supportdetails.com/).
 Not someone saying 'IE'.
 We need *details* - versions, OS details, etc.

+### Assignee

+Who’s responsible for completing the job, if unknown leave blank so we can find them.

+### Kind

+- Bug: something that doesn’t work the way it should
+- Enhancement: making a feature that already exists better
+- Proposal: just an idea we’re playing with
+- Task: Something that’s missing or a chore

+### Priority

+- Trivial: would be nice to have
+- Minor: required, but not before more important issues
+- Major: required
+- Critical: required, before all other issues in this project
+- Blocker: required, before all other issues

+### Component

+Part of the project that is effected.

+### Milestone

+For when it should be completed by.